Glossary of Concordium Terms#

 A wallet is an app that allows cryptocurrency users to store and retrieve their digital assets, and manage identities and accounts.
 Concordium has four wallet types.

-The Desktop Wallet is a digital wallet that enables you to create and manage your Concordium identities, credentials, and accounts from your desktop and to create transactions such as sending CCD, adding a baker, and exporting and importing account information.
+The Desktop Wallet: a digital wallet that enables you to create and manage your Concordium identities, credentials, and accounts from your desktop and to create transactions such as sending CCD, adding a validator, and exporting and importing account information.

-The Mobile Wallet is a digital smartphone wallet that enables you to create and manage your Concordium identities and accounts, to create simple and shielded transactions, bake and delegate, and to export and import your accounts and identities.
+The Mobile Wallet: a digital smartphone wallet that enables you to create and manage your Concordium identities and accounts, to create simple transactions, be a validator and delegate, and to export and import your accounts and identities.
 There are two mobile wallets: Concordium Wallet for Mobile and Concordium Legacy Wallet.

-The Concordium Wallet for Web is a web browser extension wallet that enables you to create and manage your Concordium identities and accounts, to create simple transactions, and to connect to dApps.
+The Concordium Wallet for Web: a web browser extension wallet that enables you to create and manage your Concordium identities and accounts, to create simple transactions, and to connect to dApps.

 WebAssembly (Wasm) defines a portable binary-code format and a corresponding text format for executable programs as well as software interfaces for facilitating interactions between such programs and their host environment.
 Smart contracts are deployed on chain as Wasm files.

-The winning probability is the probability that a baker wins in a given slot.
-The probability is \(1-(1-f)^α\), where \(f\) is the difficulty parameter and \(α\) is the lottery power.
+The winning probability is the probability that a validator wins in a given round.
+The probability is \(\alpha\), which equals the validator’s relative stake.

 A method by which a user (the prover) can prove to another party (the verifier) that the user meets a requirement without revealing anything beyond that.
 Zero knowledge proofs generated by the wallet are non-interactive.
 They are verifiable forever in the future without further prover interaction.